Khovanov homology and rational unknotting: Introduction

-Alishahi and Eftekhary applied the same construction principle that underlies $\lambda$ to knot Floer homology \cite{zbMATH07305772}, obtaining a lower bound for the unknotting number, as well as lower bounds for other quantities, such as the minimal number of negative-to-positive crossing changes in any unknotting sequence of a knot.
-Further knot Floer torsion order invariants were defined by Juhász, Miller and Zemke \cite{zbMATH07311838}, who find lower bounds for even more topological quantities, such as the bridge index, the band-unlinking number, etc. Still, the following question remains open. \begin{question} Is one of the knot Floer torsion order invariants a lower bound for the proper rational unknotting number? \end{question}
+The construction principle that underlies $\lambda$ and the other above-mentioned invariants from Khovanov homology goes back to work by Alishahi and Eftekhary, who applied it to knot Floer homology \cite{arXiv1610.07122v1,zbMATH07305772}.
+They obtained a lower bound for the unknotting number, as well as lower bounds for other quantities, such as the minimal number of negative-to-positive crossing changes in any unknotting sequence of a knot.
+Further knot Floer torsion order invariants were defined by Juhász, Miller and Zemke \cite{zbMATH07311838}, who find lower bounds for even more topological quantities, such as the bridge index, the band-unlinking number, etc. Still, the following question remains open. \begin{question} Is one of the knot Floer torsion order invariants a lower bound for the proper rational unknotting number? \footnote{After the article at hand first had appeared as a preprint, Eftekhary answered this question in the positive~\cite{arXiv2203.09319}.} \end{question}